Currency

 Because the Currency component renders three separate input fields, you can't use the for attribute in the normal

-way.
-The first of the input elements rendered is the whole number input field, so you'll have to add -whole to the
+number input field, so you'll have to add -whole to the for attribute value.

 You should also provide an id attribute to the label element, so you can tell the Currency component which label